 How do you feel when you wake up in the morning?
 Do you feel like staying under the covers for another 10 minutes, an hour, or perhaps the whole day?
 If you’re like most, you might not be getting enough sleep every night.
-And maybe the entire family is missing out on the benefits of what a good night’s sleep can do for your body.
+And maybe the entire family is missing out on the benefits of what a good night’s sleep can do for your body and mind.

 - Reduce inflammation